mailgun/documentation/source/api-templates.rst

     POST /<domain>/templates

-This API stores a new template, storing its name, description and, optionally, the template content.
+This API stores a new template, including its name, description and (optionally) the template content.
-If the content is provided a new version is automatically created and becomes the active version.
+If the template content is provided, a new version is automatically created and becomes the active version.

 .. container:: ptable

  =============== ==================================================================
  Parameter             Description
  =============== ==================================================================
- name            Name of the template being created.
-The name can contain alpha characters, digits and next symbols: .-_~ description     Description of the template being created template        (Optional) Content of the template tag             (Optional) Initial tag of the created version.
-If `template` parameter is provided and `tag` is missing default value `initial` is used.
-The tag can contain alpha characters, digits and next symbols: .-_~ engine          (Optional) The template engine to use to render the template.
-Valid only if template parameter is provided.
-Currently the API supports only one engine: **handlebars** comment         (Optional) Version comment.
-Valid only if new version is being created (template parameter is provided)
+ name            Name of the template being stored.
+The name can contain alpha characters, digits and next symbols: .-_~ description     Description of the template being stored template        (Optional) Content of the template tag             (Optional) Initial tag of the created version.
+If the `template` parameter is provided and the `tag` is missing, the default value `initial` is used.
+The tag can contain alpha-numeric characters and next symbols, such as .-_~ engine          (Optional) The template engine used to render the template.
+This is valid only if the `template` parameter is provided.
+Currently, the Templates API supports only the **handlebars** engine. comment         (Optional) Version comment.
+This is valid only if a new version is being created. (`template` parameter is provided.)
  =============== ==================================================================

-Example of storing template metadata only:
+Example of storing only the template metadata:

 .. include:: samples/templates/template-create.rst